19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (3) Notwithstanding subsections (1), (1A) and (2), the Registration Officer shall, from time to time, on being informed by the Registrar of Citizens that any person has ceased to be a citizen of Singapore under the provisions of the Constitution, expunge the name of the person from any register of electors.

+[10/2010 wef 01/07/2010]

-(4) Notwithstanding anything to the contrary in this Act, the Registration Officer may at any time after certifying any register of electors for any electoral division, except between the issue of a writ of election under section 24 and polling day appointed for election in that division, remove from the register the name of any person where the Registration Officer has reason to believe that the address of that person as shown in the register has ceased to exist or to be used as a place of residence.
+(4) Notwithstanding anything to the contrary in this Act, the Registration Officer may, at any time after certifying any register of electors for any electoral division, except between the issue of a writ of election under section 24 and polling day appointed for election in that division, remove from the register the name of any person where the Registration Officer has reason to believe that the address of that person as shown in the register has ceased to exist or to be used as a place of residence.

+[14/2008 wef 03/03/2009]

 (4A) Where the person whose name has been removed under subsection (4) has notified the Commissioner of National Registration in writing of his change of address at the time of the removal of his name, the Registration Officer shall transfer the name of that person to the appropriate register.

+[14/2008 wef 03/03/2009]

 [18/99]

-(5) The Registration Officer shall not remove or transfer any name under subsection (4) or (4A) unless at least 2 weeks before making the removal or transfer a notice has been given in theGazettethat he proposes to make the removal or transfer and that a list of the names of persons affected is available for inspection at such time and place or places as may be specified in the notice.
+(5) The Registration Officer shall not remove or transfer any name under subsection (4) or (4A) unless at least 2 weeks before making the removal or transfer, a notice has been given in theGazettethat he proposes to make the removal or transfer and that a list of the names of persons affected is available for inspection at such time and place or places as may be specified in the notice.

 (5A) A notice for the purpose of subsection (5) may contain such particulars as the Registration Officer thinks sufficient and appropriate without specifying the names of persons who will be affected by the proposed removal or transfer.